mondeja/project-config-styles/README.md

 ## Python (`python/`)

 - `base.json5`: Base styles for Python.
 Include it at start.
 - `single-quotes.json5`: Single quotes for strings.
+Use [autopep8] and [add-trailing-comma] for formatting.
+- `double-quotes.json5`: Double quotes for strings.
+Use [black] and [add-trailing-comma] for formatting.
 - `line-length-80.json5`: 80 characters as maximum line length.
 - `google-docstrings.json5`: Google docstrings convention.
-- `readthedocs.json5`: Documentation in ReadTheDocs.
 - `sphinx.json5`: Documentation using Sphinx.
+- `readthedocs.json5`: Documentation using ReadTheDocs theme for Sphinx.

 ### Minimum requirements